-- Committee will confirm the current membership of the Review Committee with the Dean.
+- (1) The Review Committee Chair shall work with the candidate to be certain that the review file is completed in a timely manner.
+By April 30 of the prior academic year, the Chair of the Review Committee will confirm the current membership of the Review Committee with the Dean.
 The candidate submits a portfolio (see b) below) to the Review Committee by October 30. - (2) The Review Committee will review the evidence provided by the candidate and the Department Chair and assess the candidate in teaching, professional achievement, and service to the college.
 The Review Committee will write an honest assessment of the candidate's strengths and areas where improvement is expected. - (3) The Review Committee will provide the candidate a copy of the review, signed by all of the members of the Committee.
 The candidate will sign the document before it is submitted, indicating that he or she has had an opportunity to read the document and has received a copy.
 The signed review will be submitted by the Review Committee Chair to the Dean of the College by December 15.
-A copy of the review will also be retained by the Department Chair. - (4) All documents which are part of the review, except for the student course evaluations, must be submitted both in hard copy and electronically in a manner described by the Dean of the College for access by the Review Committee and later by the Advisory Council. - (5) The Dean will meet with candidates in their second year by April 1 to discuss their first year review.
+A copy of the review will also be retained by the Department Chair. - (4) All documents that are part of the review, except for the student course evaluations, must be submitted electronically in a manner described by the Dean of the College for access by the Review Committee and later by the Advisory Council. - (5) The Dean will meet with candidates in their second year by April 1 to discuss their first year review.